-Creating a synchronization project for initial synchronization of a Unix host on page 18
+- Creating a synchronization project for initial synchronization of a Unix host on page 19 - Pausing handling of target system specific processes (Offline mode) on page 44

 Displaying synchronization results

 Synchronization results are summarized in the synchronization log.
 You can specify the extent of the synchronization log for each system connection individually.
 One Identity Manager provides several reports in which the synchronization results are organized under different criteria.